poridhiEng/poridhi-labs/Poridhi Labs/FastAPI Labs/Lab 02/README.md

 pip install fastapi uvicorn sqlmodel mysql-connector-python python-dotenv
 ```

-Here's a brief explanation of why each library is needed:

 - **`uvicorn`**: A lightweight, fast ASGI server to run FastAPI applications.
 It supports asynchronous operations and is essential for serving your FastAPI application.

 - **`sqlmodel`**: A library that combines the functionality of SQLAlchemy and Pydantic, allowing you to define database models and schemas in one place while enabling seamless interactions with SQL databases.